Configuring Cheerio

 const $ = cheerio.load(dom);

-The caveat of this method is that this will still use parse5
+The caveat of this method is that this will still use parse5's serializer, so

 the resulting output will be HTML, not XML, and not respect any of the supplied